verdaux/BookNotes/Phrases/Cool phrases 11.md

 - [ ] I doff my hat to you
 - [ ] Free my hips from the chains of Indianness
 - [ ] Can't relax around that
+- [ ] Silence any doubters
+- [ ] Asked the unanswerable question.
+Why?